-Within the county, Bremerton has consistently retained a substantially higher rate of children receiving TANF than any other sub-county region.23 Bremerton's rate in 2017 was 11.0 per 100, which was a 35% decline from 5 years ago, but in comparison, it is still about 2 1⁄2 times greater than the next highest rate of 4.5 per 100 in South Kitsap.
-All regions other than Bremerton have had 5-year averages of less than 5.0 per 100 (Figure 37).
+Within the county, Bremerton has consistently retained a substantially higher rate of children receiving TANF than any other sub-county region.23 Bremerton's rate in 2017 was 11%, which was a 35% decline from 5 years ago, but in comparison, it is still about 2 1⁄2 times greater than the next highest rate of 5% in South Kitsap.
+All regions other than Bremerton have had 5-year averages of less than 5% (Figure 37).